-FOOD CHALLENGE - YOUNG PERSON
+FOOD CHALLENGE - INFANT AND YOUNG CHILDREN

 Food challenges are used to exclude allergy to a food.
-They can be carried out for several reasons and your consultant should have explained the reasons for challenging you.
+They can be carried out for several reasons and your child's consultant should have explained the reasons for challenging your child.

-You will be given the food in a controlled way, with increasing amounts given during each step whilst close observation of you is carried out.
-The steps can be adjusted throughout the challenge if any reactions occur, but the aim is that you will be given an amount of food which will then lead to you eating this on regular basis without the concern of a reaction occurring.
+Your child will be given the food in a controlled way, with increasing amounts given during each step whilst close observation of your child is carried out.
+The steps can be adjusted throughout the challenge if any reactions occur, but the aim is that your child will be given an amount of food which will then lead to them eating this on regular basis without the concern of a reaction occurring.